justin-roche/serenade-mode/README.md

 First, download Serenade and start the application.

-Download the serenade-mode source code here, add the serenade-mode directory to your Emacs load path, and call:
+Next, download the serenade-mode source code here, add the serenade-mode directory to your Emacs load path, and call:

 ```elisp
 (use-package serenade-mode)